dataform-co/dataform/content/docs/introduction/modern-data-stack.md

 ---
 title: ELT and the modern data stack
-subtitle: An introduction to ELT and where Dataform fits in
+subtitle: An introduction to ELT and where Dataform fits in.
 priority: 1
 ---